coffee-cup/uvic-csc460/website/src/project2/appendix.md

 ## Code documentation

 We built our OS with in-line documentation.
-To view a *work in progess* documentation page visit:
+To view a *work in progress* documentation page visit:

 - [Living 'Read the Docs' page](/project2/rtd/)